The Five-0 Team

 Chin Ho Kelly (Kam Fong Chun), and Dan "Danno" Williams (James MacArthur)

-made us better as actors and as people, because he taught us that
+better as actors and as people, because he taught us that this is a

-this is a profession, you have to take it seriously, and it's a lot
+profession, you have to take it seriously, and it's a lot of hard work.

 Jack Lord (Chief Stephen J. "Steve" McGarrett)